Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

             if rightHand and humanoidRootPart then
                 for _, target in pairs(game.Players:GetPlayers()) do
                     if target ~= player and target.Character and target.Character:FindFirstChild("HumanoidRootPart") then
-                        if not (whitelistEnabled and target.Name == selectedWhitelistPlayer) then -- Teleport the entire body by adjusting the HumanoidRootPart's CFrame target.Character.HumanoidRootPart.CFrame = rightHand.CFrame
+                        -- Teleport the entire body by adjusting the HumanoidRootPart's CFrame target.Character.HumanoidRootPart.CFrame = rightHand.CFrame
                     end
+                end
+            end
+        end

+        -- Check if Kill Target Toggle is enabled if KillTargetToggle and targetPlayerName ~= "" then local player = game.Players.LocalPlayer
+            local targetPlayer = game.Players:FindFirstChild(targetPlayerName)

+            if targetPlayer and targetPlayer.Character then
+                local character = player.Character or player.CharacterAdded:Wait()
+                local rightHand = character:FindFirstChild("RightHand")

+                if rightHand then
+                    local targetHumanoidRootPart = targetPlayer.Character:FindFirstChild("HumanoidRootPart")
+                    if targetHumanoidRootPart then
+                        -- Teleport the target player's character to the right hand of the local player targetPlayer.Character.HumanoidRootPart.CFrame = rightHand.CFrame
                     end
                 end
             end